Priyanka writes to UP CM, seeks relief for middle class from COVID impact | Education

-In a letter to Adityanath, Priyanka Gandhi said the second wave of the pandemic has severely affected the masses and people have had to bear ''unbearable pain'' due to the alleged lack of preparation on the part of the administration. ''The mayhem in April-May has made it clear that the government had no planning.
-Many unnecessary rules and red-tapism brought a mountain of problems for the people,'' the Congress general secretary in charge of Uttar Pradesh said.
+In a letter to Adityanath, Priyanka Gandhi said the second wave of the pandemic has severely affected the masses, and people have had to bear ''unbearable pain'' due to the ''lack'' of preparation on the part of the administration. ''The mayhem in April-May has made it clear that the government had no planning.
+Many unnecessary rules and red-tapism brought a mountain of problems for the people,'' the Congress general secretary in-charge of Uttar Pradesh said.

-While on one hand, the pandemic has taken so many people away from us, on the other it has created huge difficulties in terms of livelihood, employment, and business, Priyanka Gandhi said.
+While on one hand the pandemic has taken so many people away from us, on the other hand it has created huge difficulties in terms of livelihood, employment and business, Priyanka Gandhi said.

 ''Today, crores of people are apprehensive about their future, their means of earnings have decreased and inflation has increased very fast.
 This has particularly put the middle class in trouble,'' she said.